- Undergraduate Admissions+

 Library Information for Students

-Journals and Ebooks can now be accessed online, either through wifi on your own computer or using one of the library PCs.
-All online resources are listed in SOLO
+Journals and Ebooks can now be accessed online, either on your own computer or using one of the library PCs.
+All online resources are listed in SOLO.

-There is wifi throughout the library, and all desks have lights and power sockets for laptops.
-There are 2 PCs for general use, and several SunRay terminals for checking SOLO.
+There is WiFi throughout the library, and all desks have lights and power sockets for laptops.
+There are 4 PCs for student use.

 USE OF THE LIBRARY

-The library is for the use of Pembroke students only, unless special permission is granted.
+The library is for the use of Pembroke students only, unless special permission is granted by the Librarian.
 The full rules for using the library can be found here.

 Loans are for the whole term or the whole vacation, and students can borrow an unlimited number of books.
-24/7 lending is available using the self-issue machine and your Bodleian card, and place in the returns box when you have finished with them, so they can be made available for other readers.
+24/7 lending is available using the self-issue machine and your Bodleian card.
+Please place items in the returns box when you have finished with them, so they can be made available for other readers.